 Accounting Schools in Hawaii

-Hawaii’s universities and colleges offer a range of programs in general accounting as well as programs designed to help students prepare for careers in other accounting roles like auditing and accounting management.
-The following guide to accounting schools in Hawaii contains key information so that you can compare the business schools and programs available and find the right school for you.
+Hawaii’s colleges and universities offer a range of programs in general accounting as well as programs designed to help students prepare for careers in other accounting roles like payroll preparer and tax preparer.
+The following guide to accounting schools in Hawaii allows you can compare the business schools and programs available to find the right school for you.
 Hawaii schools offer both undergraduate and graduate degrees with various areas of specialization, curricula, and schedule formats.
-Read on below to find out more information about school rankings, professional accounting licensure, and career outlooks in the accounting industry in Hawaii.
+Read on below to find out more information about school rankings, professional accounting licensure, and career outlooks for the accounting industry in Hawaii.

 Quick Facts